 HECMs taken out on or after Aug.
 4, 2014:

-The nonborrowing spouse may remain in the home after the HECM borrower dies—and the loan repayment will be deferred—so long as the non-borrowing spouse:
+The eligible non-borrowing spouse may remain in the home after the HECM borrower dies—and the loan repayment will be deferred—so long as the eligible non-borrowing spouse:

 - Discloses spousal status at origination and at closing

-- Establishes legal ownership—or another ongoing legal right to remain in the home—within 90 days of the death of the last surviving borrower, and
+- Establishes legal ownership—or another ongoing legal right to remain in the home—within 90 days of the death of the last surviving borrower.

-If the nonborrowing spouse fails to meet any of the requirements, the loan becomes due and payable.
+If the eligible non-borrowing spouse fails to meet any of the requirements, the loan becomes due and payable.

 HECMs taken out before Aug.
 4, 2014:

-The nonborrowing spouse may remain in the home after the HECM borrower dies if the lender agrees to assign the mortgage to HUD, which will then defer repayment of the HECM, as long as the nonborrowing spouse:
+The eligible non-borrowing spouse may remain in the home after the HECM borrower dies if the lender agrees to assign the mortgage to HUD, which will then defer repayment of the HECM, as long as the eligible non-borrowing spouse: